Because moms are doing a lot more of it.

 "Being a gender-equal country, we were able to see that the pandemic hit women harder than men," says Herlofson.
 "More men died, but more women lost their jobs, more women had major domestic challenges. ...
 And we were able to have a discussion on that issue."

-As United Nations Secretary-General Antonio Guterres said on August 31, "women have been on the front lines of the response, as health care workers, teachers, essential staff and as carers in their families and communities" and while women are overrepresented in the health care sector, fewer than a third are in decision-making roles.
+As United Nations Secretary-General Antonio Guterres said in August 2020, "women have been on the front lines of the response, as health care workers, teachers, essential staff and as carers in their families and communities" and while women are overrepresented in the health care sector, fewer than a third are in decision-making roles.

 Women are underrepresented in decision making and over-worked at home and it's time for change.